Close

 Do I have to pay tax on a property transfer?

-While the transfer itself is not taxable, you may be subject to taxes when you eventually sell the property.
+While the transfer itself is not taxable, you may find yourself facing taxes when you eventually sell the property.
 The basis for determining capital gains or losses on the sale of the property remains the same as it was when you jointly owned the property.
+This means the cost basis – the original value of an asset for tax purposes – of the transferred property doesn’t get a fresh start when it changes hands in a divorce.

 Free download: Property Division Spreadsheet